alexanderaidev/GAN/README.md

 ** WIP **
-  - Working on an heuristik based algorithm to turn on / off the Diskriminator Training, based on past performance
+  - Working on a heuristic-based algorithm to dynamically turn discriminator training on and off based on past performance.